Irubataru/talks/2018/2018.07.27_Lattice_2018/README.md

 # 2018.07.27 - Lattice Conference 2018

 * Title: Hadronic spectrum calculations in the quark-gluon plasma
 * Date: 27-07-2018
+* Made with beamer

 ## Abstract